9.14. An Introduction To Exception Handling

 Unignorable Exceptions

 In our previous exploration of basic error detection and avoidance strategies, we saw that library functions could return error codes or store them in global variables.
-But we also saw that it is impossible to force application programmers to check the codes, meaning that a program can experience an error but not respond to it.
+But we also saw that it is impossible to force application programmers to check the codes, meaning that a program can experience an error without responding to it.
 Programs that experience an error but continue running in a compromised condition can corrupt data or damage hardware.
 Minimally, compromised programs waste the user's time and the system's resources as they work on tasks they cannot complete.
 Exceptions allow library function programmers to implement a fail-fast strategy that may not be graceful, but it prevents programs from continuing to run in a compromised state.

 Header FileLibrary Source Code FileApplication Program File